oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 pointing to any host residing in the domain `somesite.example`".
 If an attacker manages to establish a host or subdomain in `somesite.example`, he can impersonate the legitimate client.
-This could be caused, for example, by a subdomain takeover attack [@subdomaintakeover], where an outdated CNAME record (say, `external-service.somesite.example`) points to an external DNS name that does no longer exist (say, `customer-abc.service.example`) and can be taken over by an attacker
+This could be caused, for example, by a subdomain takeover attack [@research.udel], where an outdated CNAME record (say, `external-service.somesite.example`) points to an external DNS name that does no longer exist (say, `customer-abc.service.example`) and can be taken over by an attacker